-The Canon EOS 5D Mark II and the Nikon D7100 are two digital cameras that were revealed to the public, respectively, in September 2008 and February 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 24 MP.
+The Canon EOS 5D Mark II and the Nikon D7100 are two digital cameras that were officially introduced, respectively, in September 2008 and February 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C (D7100) sensor.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably smaller (16 percent) than the Canon 5D Mark II.
 Moreover, the D7100 is markedly lighter (10 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.